signalfx/splunk-otel-js/examples/express/README.md

 1. Uninstrumented
 2. Instrumented via OTel SDK, exporting to locally running collector
 3. Instrumented via OTel SDK, exporting directly to Splunk APM
-4. Instrumented via legacy OpenTracing SDK

 ### Uninstrumented

-Original app files do not cointain any reference to neither OTel or OpenTracing, nor does it need the SDKs to be installed.
+Original app files do not contain any references to OpenTelemetry, nor does it need the SDKs to be installed.
 To run the app as is, without tracing run the server and the client in different terminals:

 ```shell
 node server.js